01 of 04

 Most of the 2-3/8" squares are used to create half-square triangle units (two of the red or orange squares are not).
 Some people like to cut squares for quick pieced half square triangle units oversize, and then trim back the sewn unit to its exact size after assembly, especially when working with small squares with little room for error.Continue to 2 of 4 below.

 02 of 04

-Instructions for the patchwork chicken quilt block use quick piecing methods that I've written several times, and that many are familiar with, so won't go into great detail here.
+Instructions for the patchwork chicken quilt block use quick piecing methods that many are familiar with.
 Refer to the linked instructions if necessary for assembly.